pivot-access-ltd/bma-offline-docs/src/how-to-change-maas-settings-6347.md

 This command configures Vault on the region controller using the provided parameters.

-### Migrate secrets on one of the region controllers
+<a href="#heading--Migrate-secrets-on-one-of-the-region-controllers"><h3 id="heading--Migrate-secrets-on-one-of-the-region-controllers">Migrate secrets on one of the region controllers</h3></a>

 After configuring Vault on all region controllers, select one of the region controllers.
 Run the following command on that controller to migrate the secrets: